camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 ![ExecutionListenerForResponseCode](/img/ExecutionListener1.png)

 If the response code does not equal 200 the Script throws an error.
-As the error is not handeled this leads to an incident within the workflow engine.
+As the error is not handled this leads to an incident within the workflow engine.

 :bangbang:
 In this project the incident will be created before.
 If the response is not 200 the response body looks different.
-Hence the Expression that we use to store the healthpercentage ```${S(response).prop("health_percentage")}``` fails.
+Hence the Expression that we use to store the health percentage ```${S(response).prop("health_percentage")}``` fails.
 The accompined incident message won't give details about the failed REST call.
 Rather it contains the information that the evaluation of the expression has failed.
 This outlines one of the challenges working with Connectors.
-If the evaluation of the response code and the different variables is handeled within the same code, it is easier to maintain the outcome and the logic.
+If the evaluation of the response code and the different variables is handled within the same code, it is easier to maintain the outcome and the logic.

 #### throw a BPMN error